morays-community/morays-doc/docs/source/contribute.rst

     - **Run:** submission tools to manage the experiment execution
     - **Post-Process:** post-processing libraries and plotting tools

 Do no hesitate to add more requirements if necessary.
-Note that the repository should be associated with a doi on zenodo for citations (see `here <https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content>`_).
+Note that the repository should be associated with a DOI on Zenodo for citations (see `here <https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content>`_).

 3. Fill experiment directory